"Evenin' Snarkypants," Tonks said as she swung into the booth at The Three Broomsticks.

 Tonks hit him upside the head and struggled to push him away from her.
 "You effing bloody devious, conniving bastard.
 You deliberately led me to believe you slipped me a love potion!"

-A moment later, he had her hands pinned above her head.
+A moment later, he had her hands pinned.
 "I beg to differ.
 Your own suspicious mind led you to believe that I had slipped you a love potion."

 Tonks took a quick breath.
 This was not precisely a position she was used to being in... and she still hadn't quite managed to discern why Snape had gone to all the trouble of deceiving her.
 "Well then you ruddy well led my suspicious mind to lead me to believe that you'd slipped me the love potion."